digitalpalidictionary/rus/src/features.md

 ## Compact Presentation

-All the important Pāḷi information is presented in **one compact line**, available at a glance.
-More detailed information is available by clicking the buttons.
+All the important Pāḷi information is presented in **one compact line**, available at a glance, with more detailed information is available by clicking the buttons.

 ![compact line](pics/features/compact%20line.png)